kalaitzi-gif/DSCI510FinalProject/README.md

 1.)
 Import pandas and matplotlib libraries (as described above)

 2.)
-Generate three visualizations for each descriptive statistic calculated above
+Generate three visualizations for each descriptive statistic calculated above in Step 3: Data Analysis (as shown in "run_analysis.py")

 **STEP B: Generate Bar Chart - 2024 Risk Scores by Country**

-This bar chart compares the average risk of a given country experiencing ongoing mass killing in 2024-2025 (Risk Score)
+This bar chart compares the average risk score of a given Caucasus country to experience ongoing mass killing in 2024 - 2025.

 3.)
 To generate the bar chart, begin by selecting the "Country" as the label and the "risk_in_2024_mean" to serve as the bar height.

 4.)
-Sort the visualization of countries from highest risk to lowest risk
+Sort the visualization of countries from highest risk to lowest risk score

 5.)
-Generate the bar chart, specifying x-axis ("Country"), y-axis ("risk_in_2024_mean"), and title, "2024 Average Risk by Caucasus Country."
+Generate the bar chart, specifying x-axis ("Country"), y-axis ("risk_in_2024_mean"), and title, "Average Risk by Caucasus Country (2024)"

 6.)
-Save bar chart as a .png file as "Bar_Risk_by_Country"
+Save bar chart as a ".png" file as "Bar_Risk_by_Country.png"

 **STEP C: Generate Scatterplot -  GDP Per Capita vs. Risk Score**

-This scatterplot shows the association between a given country's Gross Domestic Product (GDP) per Capita and its respective Risk Score
+This scatterplot shows the association between a given Caucasus country's Gross Domestic Product (GDP) per Capita and its respective risk score

 7.)
 To generate the scatterplot, begin by creating a dataframe with one row per country, one economic indicator, and one risk outcome per country

 8.)
-Generate the scatterplot, specifying x-axis data position as "GDP per capita (constant 2015 US$)_mean" and specifying the y-axis data position as "risk_in_2024_mean", and title, "2024 Average Risk by Caucasus Country"
+Generate the scatterplot, specifying x-axis data position as "GDP per capita (constant 2015 US$)_mean" and specifying the y-axis data position as "risk_in_2024_mean", and title, "GDP per capita vs. Average Risk score (2024)"

 6.)
-Save scatterplot as a .png file as "Scatter_Risk_GDP"
+Save scatterplot as a ".png" file as "Scatter_Risk_GDP.png"

 **STEP D: Generate Horizontal Bar Chart - WB Indicators vs. Risk Score**

-This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most or least correlated with a country's risk of experiencing ongoing mass killing in 2024-2025.
+This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most strongly, weakly, positively, or negatively correlated with a Caucasus country's risk of experiencing ongoing mass killing in 2024 - 2025.

 7.)
 To generate the horizontal bar chart, begin by sorting the visualization from negative to positive risk correlations.

 8.)
-Generate the  horizontal bar chart, specify the x-axis as "Risk Score Correlation", specify the y-axis as "Average Risk Score", and specify the title as "Risk Factors, Indicators vs. Risk Score."
+Generate the  horizontal bar chart, specify the x-axis as "Risk Score Correlation", specify the y-axis as "Average Risk Score", and specify the title as "Correlation Between DEWP Risk Factors, WB Indicators vs. Risk Score."

 6.)
-Save scatterplot as a .png file as "Horizontal_Bar_Indicator_Risk"
+Save scatterplot as a ".png" file as "Horizontal_Bar_Indicator_Risk.png"

 The precise processes utilized for data visualization in this project are detailed in the "visualize_results.py" file.

-Consulted Suoprce:
+Consulted Sources:

 1.) https://earlywarningproject.ushmm.org/reports/countries-at-risk-for-intrastate-mass-killing-2024-25-early-warning-project-statistical-risk-assessment-results
 2.) https://earlywarningproject.ushmm.org/reports-and-downloads (WorldwideData_sra_2025.csv)